-- a) Our Company and the Underwriter intend to enter into an Underwriting Agreement on or before the filing of Red Herring Prospectus. - b) After signing the Underwriting Agreement, an updated Red Herring Prospectus will be filed with the RoC in accordance with applicable law, which then would be termed as the 'Prospectus'.
+- a) Our Company and the Underwriter has entered into an Underwriting Agreement dated 02, January, 2024 before the filing of Red Herring Prospectus. - b) After signing the Underwriting Agreement, an updated Prospectus has been filed with the RoC in accordance with applicable law, which then would be termed as the 'Prospectus'.
 The Prospectus will contain details of the Issue Price, Issue size, and underwriting arrangements and will be complete in all material respects.